Jos Ilagan

 “I can only imagine.”

-The two walked to the buffet table to get their food, and when they got back to their seats, Durham asked Martin about the urgent call.
-“What’s your excuse waking me up at five-thirty in the morning?”
+The two walked to the buffet table to get their food, and when they returned to their seats, Durham asked Martin about the urgent call.
+“What’s your excuse for waking me up at five-thirty?”

 “Can’t you let the man eat first?”

 “You can talk while you eat,” Durham said as he cracked the crispy bacon in his mouth.
-“We’re not at the Queen’s table.”
+“We’re not at the King’s table.”

 “That’s so right.
-For peasants like us, we can forego our royal manners.”
+For peasants like us, we can forego the royal manners.”

 “I’m waiting.”